Dominik-Sidorczuk/Dominik-Projects/IoT-Home Assistant/esphome-custom-components/components/Mt6701/README.md

     type: esp-idf # Or 'arduino' if preferred

 # Enable logging for debugging.
-# In production, you might set level to INFO or WARNING for less verbose output.
+# In production, you might set the level to INFO or WARNING for less verbose output.
 logger:
   level: DEBUG